LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 Date Math Operators
 -------------------

-Lasso 9 has the ability to perform date and duration calculations using math operators (similar to integer objects).
+Date and duration math can also be performed using math operators in a manner similar to integer objects.
 If a date or duration appears to the left of a math operator then the appropriate math operation will be performed and the result will be a date or duration as appropriate.

 .. member:: date->+(rhs)